Constitution of Jammu and Kashmir: Historical aspect

 India gained its independence from the United Kingdom on midnight of 15 August 1947, and simultaneously Pakistan was created as a new country as a result of the partition of India.
-Jammu and Kashmir, then a princely state under suzerainty of British Monarch, and ruled by Maharaja Hari Singh who tried to avoid declaring his state's accession to either of the two dominions at the time of independence (although that was not an option under the Indian Independence Act, 1947).
-Maharaja Hari Singh signed a standstill agreement with Pakistan.
-However, on 6 October 1947, Pashto tribes, supported by the government of Pakistan, attacked Jammu and Kashmir on the behest of Pakistan to achieve forcible accession to Pakistan.
-Maharaja Hari Singh requested assistance from India, and when India requested an Instrument of Accession to India, the Maharaja signed it so that India could help in defence.
+Jammu and Kashmir, then a princely state under suzerainty of British Monarch, and ruled by Maharaja Hari Singh who declared independence and was not in favour of his state's accession to either of the two dominions at the time of independence (as that was an option under the Indian Independence Act, 1947).
+Maharaja Hari Singh communicated a standstill agreement to the governments of Pakistan and India, but no formal agreement was signed.
+On 6 October 1947, Pashto tribes, supported by the government of Pakistan, infiltrated the state, overwhelming the Maharaja's state army.
+Seeing signs of military collapse, the Maharaja requested military assistance from the Republic of India, and on 26 October 1947, signed the Instrument of accession formally incorporating the Princely State into the Union of India.

 The Instrument of Accession (IoA) gave only limited powers to the Government of India, only about the three subject matters of Foreign affairs, Defence and Communications.
 It was similar to several hundred others IoA signed between the Government of India and other princely states.
 Whereas the other states later signed merger agreements, the relationship of Jammu and Kashmir with the Union of India was governed by special circumstances.
 In view of them, the Article 370 was incorporated in the Constitution.
-The Constitution of Jammu and Kashmir Maharaja (later Sadr-e-Riyasat) Dr. Karan Singh had signed into law in 1957.
+The Constitution of Jammu and Kashmir Maharaja (later Sadr-e-Riyasat) Dr. Karan Singh had never signed into law.